Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

-Here, $\textrm{r}(U^\dagger_1U_2)$ denotes the distance between the origin of the complex plane and the polygon (line segment if the operations are single qubit operations) whose vertices are the eigenvalues of the unitary operator $U^\dagger_1U_2$ (see Fig. 1), and $U^\dagger$ represents the adjoint matrix of $U$.
+where $\textrm{r}(U^\dagger_1U_2)$ stands for the distance between the origin of the complex plane and the polygon whose vertices are the eigenvalues of the unitary operator $U^\dagger_1U_2$ (see also Fig. 1), and $U^\dagger$ is the adjoint matrix of $U$.

-\textbf{Corollary 2} Under the condition that the device can be accessed only once, two unitary operations $U_1$ and $U_2$ can be discriminate precisely if and only if $\textrm{r}(U^\dagger_1U_2)=0$.
+\textbf{Corollary 2} Under the condition that the device can be accessed only once, two unitary operations $U_1$ and $U_2$ can be discriminated unambiguously if and only if $\textrm{r}(U^\dagger_1U_2)=0$.